 Shift + Ctrl + PrtSc – This shortcut copies the screenshot of a specific region that you select on the clipboard.

 Ctrl + Alt + PrtSc – This shortcut copies the screenshot of the current window that you are working on to the clipboard.

 The shortcuts above are very useful and simple for the quick sharing of pictures.
 They all make use of the default screenshot tool of Linux.

 2. Take Screenshots through a Dedicated Screenshot Tool

-Flameshot is a dedicated feature-rich screenshot tool for Linux based systems.
-It is not just for capturing screen images but also editing and annotating them.
+Flameshot is a dedicated feature-rich screenshot tool for Linux-based systems.
+It is not just for capturing screen images but also for editing and annotating them.
 Some of its quality features include:

 - Uploading Images

 To use Flameshot in Ubuntu, follow the simple steps below to first install the tool in your system.
 To do that using the terminal, type in the command: